 Some vanish through demographic decline, especially through intermarriage into stronger tribes or multicultural societies.
 Academics, missionaries and colonizers have also inadvertently killed certain societies through the transmission of viruses and disease.

-There are conversations within the communities themselves about whether or not to continue their way of life – some communities divide over their different answers, or young people move to larger cities regardless.
+There are conversations within the communities themselves about whether or not to continue their way of life.
+Some communities divide over their different answers, or young people move to larger cities regardless.
 There are also some state-supported initiatives to help support traditional ways of life, but critics claim they go too far or not far enough.

-Modern conflict resolution mechanisms (elections, justice systems, tribunals) find their way into otherwise traditional societies – sometimes they form the exclusive way to moderate disputes, and sometimes they exist alongside traditional mechanisms.
+Modern conflict resolution mechanisms (elections, justice systems, tribunals) find their way into otherwise traditional societies.
+Sometimes they form the exclusive way to moderate disputes, and sometimes they exist alongside traditional mechanisms.
 Some see this as a loss of culture, others see it as an innovation.
 It'll be up to the next generation to decide what to accept and what to protect, and researchers hope to follow that process very, very carefully.